 Counseling on Distressed Projects: Counseling clients on troubled private and public projects with respect to dispute resolution and litigation avoidance; representing clients in negotiations regarding payment and performance disputes, construction delays, and changes to the contract.

-Litigation: Representing owners, contractors, subcontractors, and suppliers in connection with litigation in state and federal courts at both the trial level and in appellate courts, as well as in alternative dispute proceedings such as arbitration and mediation, in construction disputes relating to contractor formation, construction contracts, change orders, payment issues, liens, construction defects, design defects, changed conditions, delay and acceleration claims, and termination.
+Litigation: Representing owners, contractors, subcontractors, and suppliers in connection with litigation in state and federal courts both at the trial level and in appellate courts, as well as in alternative dispute proceedings such as arbitration and mediation, in construction disputes relating to contractor formation, construction contracts, change orders, payment issues, liens, construction defects, design defects, changed conditions, delay and acceleration claims, and termination.

 Procurement and Bid Protests: Counseling clients on procurement policies and statutory and regulatory procurement requirements; representing aggrieved bidders, bidders awarded contracts, and public entities in connection with bid protests and appeals under New Jersey State procurement law, the State College Contracts Act, the Local Public Contracts Law, and procurement laws and regulations applicable to other public entities.